aleksaro/digital-image-processing-intro/digital-image-processing/README.rst

 Python
 ------

 There are multiple ways to install Python.
 This section outlines some options for installing Python on Linux, Windows, and Mac OS X operating systems.
-When using Python in combination with the aforementioned packages suitable for digital image processing, it is recommended to install Python through one of the following means:

 * **[option 1 - *] Anaconda** The easiest way to get quickly started is to install `Anaconda`_.
-It is a Python distribution that comes with its own virtual environment tool ``conda`` and a slew of the most popular Python packages.
+This is a Python distribution that comes with its own virtual environment tool ``conda`` and a slew of the most popular Python packages.
 Please check out the relevant part of the `Anaconda documentation`_ for how to install it on Linux, Windows, and Mac OS X systems.

 * **[option 2 - Windows] WinPython** Take a look at `WinPython`_ if you want a similar, but more portable Python distribution compared to Anaconda on Windows.

-* **[option 3 - Linux] Manual installation** If you have access to a terminal with Python and ``pip`` installed you can easily create a virtual environment with the packages specified in ``requirements.txt``.
+* **[option 3 - Linux] Manual installation** If you have access to a terminal with Python and ``pip`` installed, then you can easily create a virtual environment with the packages specified in ``requirements.txt``.
 To set it up using ``virtualenv``, clone the repository and move into *this* directory using ``cd``:

 .. code-block:: bash